department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply.md

 <div class="card information" markdown="0">
 <span class="number">99.4 days</span>
-<span class="description">Average number of days to complete disability-related claims in November 2017</span>
+<span class="description">Average number of days to complete disability-related claims in December 2017</span>
 </div>

 #### The amount of time it takes to review your claim depends on: